 If you have the money, you’ll buy them what you think they’ll treasure.
 You’re not trying to buy their love: you’re trying to express your love.
 You buy them what you think they want, what they need, and what will make their day better.
 You want them to be surrounded by items from you so that they’ll remember you throughout the day.

 The gifts you give express how you feel about this person.
 Do you want to buy them a house?
 Do you want to buy them a diamond ring?
 Only someone with really strong feelings wants to buy these big-ticket items.

 You shouldn’t feel like you have to buy these things.
 You want to buy them.
 You want to have that milestone proposal moment with them.
 You want to have a house where you can share memories together.
 You want to ultimately spend your life with them; the greatest gift you can give them is your life.

 It should be obvious, but if you like someone then you’ll want to spend time with them.
 If you don’t want to spend time with someone, then you probably don’t have feelings for them.
 People who are in love look forward to getting to spend time together, having adventures in public, and eating dinner together.
 Getting to see this person and spending time with them should be a highlight, not an annoyance.

 Take a moment and reflect on how you like to spend your time and who you want to spend your time with.
 You should look forward to dates and adventures.
 You shouldn’t be rolling your eyes at them and dreading their presence.

 Acts of Service

-Acts of service might not sound as exciting or as sexy as other love languages, but it is the most durable and steady way to convey love.
-When you're in a mature relationship, you care about the little things.
-You care about your partner's needs.
+Acts of service might not sound as exciting or as sexy as other love languages, but it is a charming way to convey love.
+When you’re in a mature relationship, you care about the little things.
+You care about your partner’s needs.

 Acts of service can be expressed in multiple ways from cooking a meal, making sure their car has gas, folding laundry, cleaning sheets, taking their elderly mother to go shopping, and tidying up the office.